1PercentNerd/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

-### Semantic Versioning
+### Semantic Versioning :brain:

 This project is going utilize semantic versioning for its tagging.
 [] (https://semver..org/)

-The general format will be this:
- **MAJOR.MINOR.PATCH**, e.g 1.0.1
+The general format will be this:-- **MAJOR.MINOR.PATCH**, e.g 1.0.1